 Clean up your Record in Case you Become Ineligible:

-Every criminal defense attorney has many stories of clients who did worse in court because of a criminal history they didn’t clean up.
+Every criminal defense attorney has many stories of clients who did worse in court because of a criminal history the hadn’t cleaned up.
 Once a person faces new charges, expungement and set aside are off the table.
 To make matters worse, the once-expungable conviction can be used against you at sentencing.
 People don’t plan on getting a new charge, but anyone who has been through the criminal justice system knows innocent people get charged and convicted all the time.

 Finally, laws can change for the worse.
 There are several classes of people who once qualified for rights restoration, but after a change to the laws found themselves unable to clean up their records.
 Even as recently as 2018, a change in the reduction statute appears to have disqualified anyone who went to prison.
 A month before the change we were able to reduce such convictions.